The do’s and don’ts of combining finances with your partner

-Make sure to put this money in an account you won’t feel tempted to make a withdrawal.
+Make sure to put this money in a separate account so you won’t feel tempted to make a withdrawal.
 Consider a high-yield savings account so that your money can earn interest over time.
 Try to replenish your money as you spend it and only use it for emergencies.

 Even if you’re in your early 20’s, people who are in serious relationships should be thinking of retirement.
 If you’re truly in your relationship for the long-haul, then that means retiring together and combining your finances lets you work toward a plan that will support you both in the future.

-You can start saving for retirement through a tax-advantaged retirement account provided by your employer like a 401(k), 403(b) or thrift savings plan.
-If you’re self-employed, consider a SEP-IRA that allows you to open the account through a brokerage or robo-advisor.
+You can start saving for retirement through a tax-advantaged retirement account provided by your employers like a 401(k), 403(b) or thrift savings plan.
+If you’re self-employed, consider a SEP-IRA that allows you to open an account through a brokerage or robo-advisor.

 When you share finances with your partner, you can work together to streamline long-term savings goals.
 If you’ve discussed buying a home or planning your dream vacation, you can reach these goals faster if you work together.